oceanByte/chainlink-education/src/api/src/shared/course/courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

 <br><br>
 <b>Specifying what data DONs need to provide</b>

-Due to the proliferation of Decentralized Finance (DeFi), a popular use case of Chainlink DONs is relating them with price data.
-However, any type of data that is available in a digital format can be accessed.
+Due to the proliferation of Decentralized Finance (DeFi), a popular use case of Chainlink DONs relates them with price data.
+However, any data that is available in a digital format can be accessed.
 This includes but is not limited to weather data, YouTube views, sensor data, or even data from other blockchains.
-For the NFT we’re just going to stick to price data for now, specifically the ETH/USD price, but you can imagine all the possibilities of cool smart contracts we can make with all of the digital data available today!
+For the NFT, we will stick to price data for now, specifically the ETH/USD price.
+Still, you can imagine all the possibilities of cool smart contracts we can make with all of the digital data available today!

 <br>
 <b>When DONS Provide Data</b>

 Some applications require a DON that updates the data once a day.
 Others need updates once every five minutes or only when the data itself changes by a certain amount.
-The term <ColorWord>heartbeat</ColorWord> is used to describe the max amount of time that can elapse before a DON updates it's data feed The term <ColorWord>deviation threshold</ColorWord> is used to describe how much variation is allowed in the data before it is posted on-chain, regardless of how much time has elasped.
+The term <ColorWord>heartbeat</ColorWord> describes the maximum amount of time that can elapse before a DON updates its data feed.
+The term <ColorWord>deviation threshold</ColorWord> describes how much variation is allowed in the data before it is posted on-chain, regardless of how much time has elapsed.
 For example, if the ETH/USD deviation threshold is set to 1%, then the DON will update the data feed if it senses the price of ETH versus USD fluctuates more than 1%.

 <br>
 <b>How DONs Provide Data</b>

-Ideally, nodes should retrieve data from multiple sources and <i>aggregate</i>, or combine, the data to return the most accurate price they can.
-Developers can use external adapters to customize the sources that nodes use to aggregate data. <ColorWord>External adapters</ColorWord> are custom built software packages that can be added to the nodes.
+Ideally, nodes should retrieve data from multiple sources and <i>aggregate</i>, or combine, the data to return the most accurate price possible.
+Developers can use external adapters to customize the sources that nodes use to aggregate data. <ColorWord>External adapters</ColorWord> are custom-built software packages that can be added to the nodes.
 These can be built in any programming language and perform any operations developers may find useful.
 These operations can be as simple as basic arithmetic but can span to being complex machine learning algorithms.

 <br>
 <b>How Consensus is Reached Among Nodes</b>

-All of the different nodes in the DON have their own version of the price.
+All the different nodes in the DON have their own version of the price.
 Using this information, developers customize the aggregation method of Chainlink DONs to determine one value for the true price.
 This is another level of aggregation beyond the aggregation completed at the individual node level.
 Having multiple levels of aggregation ensures the highest level of data quality.
-This <i>aggregation method</i> can consist of any type of operation including median, mean, weighted mean, mode, or other calculations.
-In our dynamic NFT will make use of a data feed that takes the median of all the node’s price data, since the median is more resistant to outliers than the mean.
+This <i>aggregation method</i> can consist of any operation, including median, mean, weighted mean, mode, or other calculations.
+In our dynamic, NFT will use a data feed that takes the median of all the node's price data since the median is more resistant to outliers than the mean.